As long as I'm here, it doesn't matter where here is.

 Fine and dandy.

-I'm just trying to share the uh with with people, you know.
+I'm just trying to share with people.

-I I'm made for radio.
+You know, I'm made for radio.

-Um television is is uh if that camera could be right in my face, it'd be a whole different thing.
+Television is, if that camera could be right in my face, it'd be a whole different thing.

 I'm telling you, it would.

-But anyway, um this is why, I mean, you hear it on the radio and it makes an impact, but then you try to tell somebody else what you heard and you forget half of it or you get it wrong, just like when anybody tells you a story, what and even if it's a story that has a lot of impact.
+But anyway, this is why, I mean, you hear it on the radio and it makes an impact, but then you try to tell somebody else what you heard and you forget half of it or you get it wrong, just like when anybody tells you a story, even if it's a story that has a lot of impact.

-But we we transcribe all of this.
+But we transcribe all of this.

-Every one of these segments, everyone's monologues at rushlimbaug.com, you go listen to them again or read the transcript.
+You go listen to them again or read the transcript.

 And I guarantee you, when you read the transcript, there's another entire different level of impact, which is why we do it also for the preservation to eternity for what happens here.

-And so if you if you're if you visit my website, you ought to take some time to read some of it, especially those that you have uh been very interested in, is I'll stack them up against anything else you're hearing out there anywhere.
+And so if you visit my website, you ought to take some time to read some of them, especially those that you have been very interested in.

 And for example, these discussions today on Hobby Lobby, I mean, boil it all down, when I finally got to the end summary, I was able to do it inside of three minutes, but it took a whole first hour of setup so that the summary made any sense.